Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 The following parameters are available for customization:

-- `openAIName` and `openAIRGName`: Name and resource group for the Azure OpenAI resource to reuse, instead of creating a new one.
-- `containerRegistryName` and `containerRegistryPassword`: Name and password for an existing Azure Container Registry to reuse, instead of creating a new one.
-When not set, a new container registry will be created and images will be built pushed to it via cloning the GitHub repository.
+- `openAIName` and `openAIRGName`: Name and resource group for the Azure OpenAI resource to reuse, instead of creating a new one. registry will be created and images will be built pushed to it via cloning the GitHub repository.
 - `namePrefix`: Prefix for all resources created by the deployment.
 Default is `dev`.
+- `newOpenAILocation`: Location for the new Azure OpenAI resource.
+Default is empty and will be ignored unless `openAIName` is blank.

 ## Deployment steps (local)